-Using aseptic technique, firmly twist a 30 G $\times \frac{1}{2}$ - inch injection needle to the Luer-lock syringe tip.
+7 Using aseptic technique, firmly twist a 30 G x 1⁄2 - inch injection needle to the Luer-lock syringe tip.

-Holding the syringe with the needle pointing up, check the syringe for bubbles.
+8 Holding the syringe with the needle pointing up, check the syringe for bubbles.
 If there are bubbles, gently tap the syringe with your finger until the bubbles rise to the top.

-- 9 Eliminate all bubbles and expel excess medicinal product by slowly depressing the plunger so that the plunger tip aligns with the line that marks 0.05 ml on the syringe.
-The excess volume needs to be expelled before injecting EYLEA to avoid overdose. - 10 The vial is for single use only.
+9 Eliminate all bubbles and expel excess medicinal product by slowly depressing the plunger so that the plunger tip aligns with the line that marks 0.05 ml on the syringe.
+The excess volume needs to be expelled before injecting EYLEA to avoid overdose.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.